 After our 50th anniversary graduates, registration next opens for all alumni who have already celebrated their 50th anniversary (graduates from 1963 and earlier) the opportunity to reserve a room in Christian Hall before the dorm is opened to other alumni.
 The Alumni Association Board of Directors made this change in 2008 to accommodate the health and accessibility needs of our oldest attendees.

 To ensure a smooth reservation process, there will be two reservation days for Christian Hall in June.
 There will be two reservation days for Christian Hall.
 The first date will be June 16 and will only be for those alumni who graduated in 1963 or earlier.
-If there are any rooms left in Christian Hall after these alumni have reserved their rooms, then a second reservation day will be June 18.
+If there are any rooms left in Christian Hall after these alumni have reserved their rooms, then the second reservation day will be June 18.
 (If Christian Hall fills up, there will be a message posted on the Alumni Weekend page by 5:00 PM on June 10.)

 1) Christian Hall requires a two-night mandatory stay.